The main types of instructions with regard to dilapidations are:

 Interim schedules of dilapidations

 These are served during a lease to ensure that tenants are complying with their ongoing duty to keep the property in good repair and decoration.

 Acting for landlords or tenants, we have the experience and legal knowledge to ensure that claims prepared or negotiated are accurate and reasonable.

 Landlords and tenants will, in most cases, have a duty under lease agreements to ensure that properties are kept in good condition during the term of a lease, not just at expiry.
 A property kept in good repair will ensure that your investment is protected.

 Acting for landlords, we inspect their properties and, after careful consideration of the lease covenants and condition of the property, we prepare detailed schedules identifying the works that tenants need to carry out to meet their obligations.
-We then monitor tenants’ works to ensure they are carried out to the required standard or, if necessary in extreme circumstances, work with your legal advisors to obtain entry to carry out the works and recover the costs as a debt from them.
+We then monitor tenants’ works to ensure that they are carried out to the required standard or, if necessary in extreme circumstances, work with your legal advisors to obtain entry to carry out the works and recover the costs as a debt from them.

 Where a Tenant is served with an interim schedule, we will review the landlord’s claim on your behalf, and negotiate the schedule and timescales for completion of works to ensure that your interests are protected.
 We can also manage the required works on your behalf, if required.
 Defences to such claims are numerous, and the legal issues complex.
 As such, if you are served with an interim schedule of dilapidations, do not hesitate to contact us for advice.

 Terminal / final schedules of dilapidations

 Early consideration needs to be given to your intentions for the property.
 Whether any tenants’ alterations need to be removed?
-Are there a new tenants in waiting?
+Are there new tenants in waiting?
 Would you prefer the property to be left in repair, or a financial settlement?
 And we need to take into consideration current commercial market conditions.
 Ideally, we recommend that Building Surveyors are appointed at least 2-3 months in advance of expiry to enable all issues to be considered.